wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---

-Emergency is an annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a day and a half.
+**Emergency** is an annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a single day, across a number of venues.
 Normally taking place in **September/October**, the open call will happen mid summer, with details here.

 In the meantime have a look at the [archive](/archive/2012-emergency) of last year's event or at the [event blog](http://emergencymcr.posterous.com)